 Talk to Them

-If your child is old enough, explain your concerns and what they should look out for.
+If your child is old enough, explain your specific concerns and what they should look out for.
 If they need to do research for school, explain to them how to craft a search engine term effectively as to not end up at the wrong part of the web.
 Go over red flags they should avoid.
 Encourage an open environment for them to come talk to you and ask questions when they have concerns.
-Children will make mistakes, but if they feel like they can talk to you then you can fix future problems.